medhavi27/ASO-Web-App/documents/design-journey.md

 [Did you discover any issues with your design?
 What were they?
 How will you change your design to address the gender-inclusiveness bugs you discovered?]

 [Your responses here should be **very** thorough and thoughtful.]
+- Members page
+  - We discovered that after a user is logged, we forgot to add a button to physically add a new member, which would completely defeat the whole purpose of a form to add members.
+As a result, we will simply include a button that visibly noticable for users to click after typing in all necessary information to add a new member.
+Moreover, another issue that we noticed was that we didn't include a feature to remove members.
+This is an issue because members that disaffiliate with the organization, or become alumni should not be included in the members webpage anymore.
+To solve this issue, we will include a delete feature that is visible only when the logged in user clicks on the image of the member.

+- Events page
+  - After going through a cognitive walk-through with our events page, we noticed a few issues with our design.
+These issues consisted of a missing login section, which in turn does not allow users to add or delete events.
+As a result, implementing a delete functionality would allow us to get rid of the past events section since users can simply delete specific events.

 ## Final Design